andrewhinh/captafied/README.md

 To setup the production server for the website, we:

-1. Create a Docker image for the frontend and push to AWS ECR:
+1. Create an AWS Lambda function for the backend:

     ```bash
+    python3 utils/build_docker.py --ecr_repo_name captafied-backend --update_lambda_func
+    ```

+2. Create a Docker image for the frontend and push to AWS ECR:

+    ```bash
     python3 utils/build_docker.py --dockerfile_path frontend/Dockerfile
     ```

-2. Pull the frontend Docker image on an AWS EC2 instance:
+3. Pull the frontend Docker image on an AWS EC2 instance:

     ```bash
     python3 utils/build_docker.py --pull_image
     ```

-3. Run the Docker image:
+4. Run the Docker image:

     ```bash
     . ./frontend/run_app.sh
     ```

-4. Serve the app over a permanent ngrok tunnel:
+5. Serve the app over a permanent ngrok tunnel:

     ```bash
     . ./frontend/serve_ngrok.sh